jro31/jethro-codes/_articles/projects/jethro-codes.md

 However, as the only HTML being rendered here comes from the Markdown articles that I wrote, it's perfectly safe.

-And with that, in our most simple of cases of displaying the 'My story' article, we are done.
+And with that, in our most simple case of displaying the 'My story' article, we are done.

 ### [slug].js

 Next let's look at `[slug].js`.
 This does exactly the same thing as `my-story`, with the exception that the page name is dynamic.

-And what that means, is that in addition to `getStaticProps`, we also have to run the `getStaticPaths` function, in order to establish these page names.
+And what that means, is that in addition to `getStaticProps`, we also have to run the `getStaticPaths` function, in order to establish the page names.

 It's worth at this point, establishing _how_ the various sections of the app are populated.